RiccardoBiondi/segmentation/docs/source/installation.rst

 All the full set of test is provided in the testing_ directory.
-You can run the full list of test with:
+You can run the full list of test from the segmentation folder:

 .. code-block:: bash

+  cd segmentation
   python -m pytest